 Please do not talk to me like I am a child.
-I am not stupid, my brain is injured and I am working on getting better.
+I am not stupid; my brain is injured, and I am working on getting better.
 Try to think of me as if my brain were in a cast.

-If I seem rigid or inflexible it is because I am working on retraining my brain.
+If I seem rigid or inflexible, I am working on retraining my brain.
 It's like learning main roads before you can learn shortcuts.
 Repeating tasks in the same order is helpful.

-If I seem stuck, coach me, ask leading questions suggest other options or ask what you can do to help me figure things out.
+If I seem stuck, coach me, ask leading questions, suggest other options, or ask what you can do to help me figure things out.
 Talking over me or doing things for me makes me feel incapable.

 I may repeat actions, such as checking if the door is locked multiple times or checking to make sure the stove is off.
-It may be that I am having trouble registering what I am doing in my brain.
+I may be having trouble registering what I am doing in my brain.
 Repetition helps memory.

-If I seem sensitive, it could be emotional fluctuation due to the great effort it takes to do things.
+If I seem sensitive, it could be emotional fluctuation due to the tremendous effort required to do things.
 Tasks that use to feel automatic now take much longer and require using many strategies.
-Some tasks are huge accomplishments for me since my injury.
+Some tasks have been huge accomplishments for me since my injury.

 Don't confuse hope for denial.
-Every day we learn more and more about the brain and ways it can heal.
-No one can know for certain what my potential is.
-I need hope to be able to use coping mechanisms, accommodations and strategies to navigate my new life.
+Every day, we learn more and more about the brain and ways it can heal.
+No one can know for sure what my potential is.
+I hope to be able to use coping mechanisms, accommodations, and strategies to navigate my new life.